SentryShot/sentryshot/docs/7_Model_Server.md

 }
 ```

-## 4. SentryShot Plugin Integration
+## 5. SentryShot Plugin Integration Summary

 To integrate this into a SentryShot plugin, the logic from the Go example would be adapted to fit inside the `detect` method of the plugin's `Detector` trait.
-The `detect` method would receive the raw frame bytes, perform the pre-processing and gRPC communication, and return the parsed `Detections`.
+The `process_frame` function in `openvino.rs` would be responsible for resizing and normalizing the image into the raw `Vec<u8>` that `detect` expects.
+The `detect` method then focuses purely on the gRPC communication and response parsing.